ThomasLokkart/ThomasLokkart.github.io/index.md

 Welcome on my blog.
 This blog will contain things that I think about, or learn.
 It is an ideal way to find back things that I thought about in the past or learned in the past.
-Feel free to reach out ever.
+Feel free to ever reach out.